MonoidMusician/blog/sources/implicit_arguments.md

   : ~syn:Poly → ~chk:Poly → ~syn:Poly
   : ~chk:Poly → ~chk:Poly → ~chk:Poly
   : ~chk:(Poly → Poly → Poly)

 ```

 The main rule is that before we are able to narrow down the overload, we must be able to tell what mode to run in.

 Then we want to narrow it down in a sensible way.
-Either we want to outlaw overlapping instances, or we want to match in order of most specific to least (toposort the partially-order DAG).
+In particular, we want to outlaw overlapping instances.
+(It would be feasible to match in order of most specific to least (toposort the partially-order DAG), but this means that new overloads could change the meaning of code checked under previously-defined overloads.)
 Certainly by the end of matching, we want to be left with one unambiguous thing.

 In this case, if we are checking a partially-applied `compose`{.agda .fake} in _syn_ mode, we know that the first argument needs to be _syn_​ed, regardless of which overload.